Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Results

 In addition to completion times, we also measured system latency for LLM-driven locomotion, as teleportation and voice-based steering were nearly instantaneous.
 The speech-to-text component, using a locally hosted medium-sized Whisper model, had an average processing time of $M = 0.48$, $SD = 0.06\,\text{s}$, while the LLM component, utilizing the ChatGPT-4o API, had an average response time of $M = 0.97$, $SD = 0.74\,\text{s}$.
 In total, the average end-to-end processing time remained under 1.5 seconds ($M = 1.44$, $SD = 0.74\,\text{s}$).
+Additionally, to characterize ASR behavior, we calculated word error rate (WER) and exact-match rates for the two voice-based conditions.
+The Whisper-based LLM pipeline produced a mean WER of $0.038$ with an exact-match rate of $88.24\%$, while the VOSK fixed-command pipeline produced a mean post-mapping WER of $0.066$ with an exact-match rate of $86.05\%$.
+For VOSK, this post-mapping score reflects the command actually sent to the locomotion system, because recognized speech was mapped to the closest valid command.
+These results should be interpreted with caution because VOSK was evaluated over a small fixed command vocabulary, whereas Whisper was used for free-form speech in the LLM-driven condition.